marcinguy/aflplusplus-fpicker-frida/README.md

 Make fpicker with

-make fpicker-linux (did in chroot linux env - termux)
+make fpicker-linux (did in chroot linux env - termux) (Not working)